 Document and record retrieval is the process of collecting information from the court system on previous cases that are open to the public.

 Who retrieves these documents and records from the court?

-Anyone with access to PACER can receive court records and documents.
+(Public Access to Court Electronic Records) can receive court records and documents.
 However, it can be worthwhile to contact a process server or legal support service professional who already has access to this platform for ease of use.

 Why do you need document and record retrieval?

 Document and record retrieval can be useful to gain information relevant to your case.
-Similar cases, other arguments, or previous rulings can prove helpful to building your defense or prosecution in court.
+Similar cases, other arguments, or previous rulings can prove helpful in building your defense or prosecution in court.